 Henry County Master Gardener Volunteer Program began in 2004.
-Today, the Master Gardener Volunteer Program is still going strong with volunteers active throughout the County providing education, service and beautification.
-There are currently 14 active, unpaid Master Gardener Volunteers in Henry County.
+Today, the Master Gardener Volunteer Program is still going strong with volunteers active throughout the County providing education, service, and beautification.
 Master Gardeners would like to thank the community for their support and look forward to serving the public with more project work and education in the future!

-If you are interested in applying to become a MG, call the OSU Extension office or contact Alan Leininger firstname.lastname@example.org.
+If you are interested in applying to become a Master Gardener Volunteer, call the OSU Extension office, or contact Alan Leininger firstname.lastname@example.org.
 Ask to be added to the mailing list for the next MG training class.
 You will be contacted by the Extension office when the next training class will be offered.
-Each prospective MG fills out an application, is interviewed by the MG coordinator and then is notified if he/she has been selected to become part of the MG training class.
+Each prospective MG fills out an application, is interviewed by the MG coordinator, and then is notified if he/she has been selected to become part of the MG training class.
 Upon successful completion of fifty hours of the MG training program, each volunteer is expected to provide fifty hours of horticultural education to the community through activities and programs of the Henry County Master Gardeners organization.
 You could make a great Master Gardener Volunteer if:

 • You want to learn more about plants and gardening.